Creating memories of your tiny baby in these precious early days.

 After your Session

 Your private proof gallery will be sent out to you within a week of your session.
-This gallery contains the best images (around 35, although may be less) from your session as unedited proofs, with a selection of edited examples, so that you can see how your images look when finished.
+This gallery contains around 35 images as unedited proofs, with a selection of edited examples, so that you can see how your images look when finished.

 The gallery will remain open for 1 week for you to choose your package-inclusive images/products, upgrade your package, or order additional items separately.

-Each of your chosen images is lovingly hand-edited; first processed from its Raw file, before skin touch-up, colour cast removal, natural teeth whitening, detail enhancement, natural eye enhancement, shadow & highlight correction, removal of any background or foreground distractions and beautiful, natural colour enhancements.
-For some sessions, there will be some extra editing such as falling leaves.
+Each of your chosen images is lovingly hand-edited; first processed from its Raw file, before skin touch-up, colour cast removal, natural teeth whitening, detail enhancement, natural eye enhancement, shadow & highlight correction, removal of any background or foreground distractions, sunset sky editing (if the sky is visible in images) and beautiful, natural colour enhancements.

 Hand editing is the only way to get the very best results for your portraits.
 I don't batch-edit or cut corners, so it is a time-consuming process; I advise clients to allow a month to receive their orders, although this will often be sooner.